Are you wondering what to expect in your Paris hotel?

 French regulations require that hotels and all other places open to the public be accessible to people with physical, visual, hearing, and mental challenges and disabilities as of January 1, 2015.

-For hotels and "aparthotels," accessibility concerns mainly focus on eliminating physical barriers - not always a trivial undertaking, especially for smaller boutique hotels located in 17th- and 18th-century buildings.
+For hotels and "aparthotels," accessibility concerns mainly focus on eliminating physical barriers - not a trivial undertaking in a city with so many smaller boutique hotels located in 16th, 17th-, and 18th-century buildings.

 Despite the law's 2015 compliance date, you can't automatically assume that every hotel meets the accessibility standards you might expect - but the good news is that they've made impressive progress.

-For example, most hotels now offer at least one guestroom with wider doors, accessible showers, lower light switches, etc., and many are creating ground-level rooms for even easier and safer (for example, in case of fire) wheelchair access.
+For example, most hotels in the 3-star and higher rating categories now offer at least one guestroom with wider doors, accessible showers, lower light switches, etc., and some are creating ground-level rooms for even easier and safer (for example, in case of fire) wheelchair access.

 Pin Now, Read Again Later